srobo/docs/programming/getting_code_on_the_robot.md

 ![Screenshot]({{ site.baseurl }}/images/content/kit/zip_macOS.png)

 To re-run your program, simply remove the USB stick and plug it back in again and it will restart automatically.

+## Robot Logs

+When your program runs on the robot, the output of `print(...)` calls and any errors which occur are written to a log file on the USB stick as `log.txt`.